+There is no agricultural genetically engineered product development for commercialization purposes in Algeria.
 The Ministry of Agriculture's decree of December 24, 2000 (published in the Official Journal on January 7, 2001), prohibits all imports, production, distribution, and commercialization as well as utilization of genetically engineered plant materials (live plants or pieces of live plants, including their dormant buds, tendrils, grafts, tubers, rhizomes, cuttings, shoots, seeds intended for propagation and reproduction) except for research purposes.
-The Phyto-sanitary Department of the Ministry of Agriculture is authorized to grant import authorizations under certain conditions such as to conduct scientific and research activities in biotechnology.